Brazil

 Placement Type

-ETA placements are determined in the late fall before the grant start date.
+ETA placements are determined in late fall before the grant start date.

-The Fulbright Commission assigns one to two Fulbright ETAs to each participating Teacher's College at public and private universities throughout Brazil.
-Brazilian students attend three- to four-year undergraduate programs to graduate as English as a Foreign Language (EFL) teachers.
+The Fulbright Commission will assign two Fulbright ETAs to each participating Indigenous Teacher's College at public universities throughout Brazil.
+Brazilian students attend three- to four-year undergraduate programs to graduate as K-12 teachers and teach at indigenous schools.

 Placement Locations